-Not all that recognisable by name, but certainly in stature, In-a-Gadda-Da-Vida has been used in countless occasions of pop culture, from The Simpsons to PS1 classic Crash Team Racing.
-In 2007, High Contrast this time found inspiration in Iron Butterfly’s 1968 single, stealing its melody and futuristic organs for a 2007 rework, one that later released as a limited edition 12″ picture disc.
+Not all that recognisable by name, but certainly in stature, the original In-a-Gadda-Da-Vida has been used in countless occasions of pop culture, from The Simpsons to PS1 classic Crash Team Racing.
+High Contrast also found inspiration in Iron Butterfly’s 1968 single, stealing its melody and futuristic organs for a 2007 rework, one that was later released as a limited edition 12” picture disc.

 I Need to Be (by Wiley)

 Sample: Goldie – Inner City Life

 See Clear Now is often disregarded by many as a reputable Wiley album (including by the man himself), due to its scattered sound and cheap songwriting.
 High Contrast’s production on I Need To Be isn’t necessarily a saving grace either, but it does pay homage to another dnb classic – Goldie’s Inner City Life.

 Sample: Marcia Hines – I’ve Got the Music in Me

 Using vocal and instrumental chops from Marcia Hine’s I’ve Got The Music In Me, and weaving them in and out of rhythmic percussive production, High Contrast channelled disco vibes for 2004’s Racing Green.
 The self-directed The Shining-nodding video is a somewhat contrapuntal backdrop for one of High Contrast’s more under-appreciated singles.